Indian Ocean raid: Problems with Japanese carrier operations

 The raid also provided early examples of problems with Japanese carrier operations.
-Inadequate aerial reconnaissance failing to locate the enemy fleet in a timely fashion, the difficulty of rearming aircraft for a different mission at short notice, and the penetration of the CAP by enemy aircraft due to the lack of radar-directed fighter control, would all recur at the Battle of Midway.
+Inadequate aerial reconnaissance failing to locate the enemy fleet in a timely fashion, the difficulty of rearming aircraft for a different mission at short notice, and the penetration of the CAP by enemy aircraft due to the lack of radar-directed fighter control would all recur at the Battle of Midway.

 Criticism of Somerville

 Somerville's leadership was characterized by a willingness to take risks, bordering on recklessness.

-The initial deployment of the fleet on 30 March endangered the British fleet in multiple ways.
+The initial deployment of the fleet on 30 March endangered the British fleet.
 Somerville was relying on radar – manned by inexperienced personnel – to locate the enemy and facilitate night strikes.
-If the Japanese approached as expected from the southeast and the British failed to find the Japanese before dawn, the distance between the two fleets would be no more than 100 mi; the British would be detected by Japanese aerial reconnaissance at dawn and be subject to air attack for the entire day.
-Much the same could have been expected had Somerville still been on station when the Japanese arrived – as they did – from the southwest.
+If the Japanese approached as expected from the south-east and the British failed to find them before dawn, the distance between the two fleets would be no more than 100 mi; the British would be detected by Japanese aerial reconnaissance at sunrise and be subject to air attack all day.
+Much the same could have been expected had Somerville still been on station when the Japanese arrived – as they did – from the south-west.
 Somerville's decision to refuel at Port T – rather than on Ceylon – on 2 April allowed the Eastern Fleet to avoid Nagumo a few days later, and likely saved the Eastern Fleet from destruction.
 The failure of the Japanese fleet to appear on 1–2 April led Somerville to mistakenly believe that the entirety, rather than a part, of Allied intelligence concerning Operation C was flawed.
-As a result he detached Cornwall, Dorsetshire, and Hermes, which were subsequently lost after being sent into areas overflown by Japanese aerial reconnaissance.
+He detached Cornwall, Dorsetshire, and Hermes, which were lost after being sent into areas overflown by Japanese aerial reconnaissance.